latoyawenzinger/Leaflet-Challenge/README.md

 The map is centered on the United States, but there is data respresented on other locations in the world.
 Each circle on the map represents an Earthquake that has occured between the the current date to 30 days prior, and with a magnitude of 2 or higher.
 The size/radius of the circle is based on the magnitude of the Earthquake - Earthquakes with higher magnitudes should appear larger.
 The user can zoom in to get a better veiw the cirles's size.

-Each cirlce is also equipped with a pop-up that will display the Earthquakes:
+Each cirlce is also equipped with a pop-up that will display the Earthquake's:

         - Location
         - Time and Date that event occured
         - Magnitude